mechaturtles/mechaturtles-old/README.md

 To check it out, go to mechaturtles.com or mechaturtles.github.io

 # Credits
-The modified Jekyll theme was made by [mistermochi](https://github.com/mistermochi/).
+This Jekyll theme was made by [mistermochi](https://github.com/mistermochi/).
 Check out the original project [here](https://github.com/mistermochi/phantom-jekyll).